 One of the best things about New York is that for the majority of visitors, especially from the UK or Europe, our currency is worth so much more in the US!
 This means that even with the sometimes inflated New York prices pretty much everything on offer is almost half as cheap as it would be at home!
 This is a perfect opportunity to get a new camera (as I did!!), some designer clothing or expensive outdoor and travel gear for a great price!
 If you want to save even more then as always head further out of the busy areas and out into the other boroughs too , though some of the best places to shop in NYC on a budget are often just the usual shops given exchange rates especially if you’re buying an American brand!

 Taking a walking tour is a great way to see a city through new eyes, whether that be searching out a hidden history or finding out all those memorable filming locations New York is famous for.
+The famed diamond district is also worth a visit with a travel guide in toll.
 We love exploring the city on foot ourselves and getting lost but at the same time having a guide who knows the area inside out is a fantastic way to get beneath the surface of the city.

 Explore the Parks